Compressibility Measures for Affinely Singular Random Vectors: Introduction

 \section{Introduction}

 Data compression has been widely utilized for cutting the storage and transmission costs for various sources of data.
-The Shannon entropy \cite{Shannon1948} is possibly the most fundamental notion of compressibilty, which presents the minimum achievable rate to describe the outputs of a discrete source in bits using any lossless method.
-For continuous sources, we are dealing with infinite number of bits, and the compressibility notion needs to be cautiously defined.
-A well-known compressibility measure is the differential entropy, in which a diverging term is excluded from the entropy of the quantized source outputs.
-While the differential entropy is a natural extension of the entropy, it is not defined for singular or discrete-continuous sources.
-An alternative notion of compressibility which also takes into account the lossy methods is the Rate-Distortion Function (RDF) \cite{Shannon1959}; the RDF represents the minimum bit-rate required to describe a source within some fidelity criterion.
-It is shown that when the distortion tends to zero, the limiting value of the RDF is closely related to the differential entropy (if it exists) \cite{Zamir1994}.
-The compressibility notations are not limited to discrete and continuous sources: there has been some recent efforts to define this notion for sequences \cite{Amini2011, Silva2014, Silva2015} and random processes \cite{wu2010renyi, Rezagah2016, Jalali2016uni, ghourchian2018}.
+The Shannon entropy \cite{Shannon1948} is possibly the most fundamental notion of compressibility, which presents the minimum achievable rate to describe the outputs of a discrete source in bits using any lossless method.
+For continuous sources, the compressibility notion needs to be cautiously defined, in view of the fact that source realizations require an infinite number of bits to be described. {\changed A similar measure} for this scenario is the differential entropy, in which a diverging term is excluded from the entropy of the quantized source outputs.
+While the differential entropy is a natural extension of the entropy, it is not defined for singular or discrete-continuous sources. {\changed Further, its applicability as a compressibility measure \changedo{has been challenged in the literature} \cite{kolmogorov1956shannon}.
+An early alternative of differential entropy is introduced by R\'enyi in \cite{renyi1959dimension}, and studied for discrete-continuous distributions.
+A recent work \cite{CompressibilityRectifiable} also studied an extension of differential entropy notion for rectifiable distributions. }

+Another notion of compressibility which also takes into account the lossy methods is the Rate-Distortion Function (RDF) \cite{Shannon1959}; the RDF represents the minimum bit-rate required to describe a source within some fidelity criterion.
+It is well known that when the distortion tends to zero {\changed ($D\to 0$)}, the limiting value of the RDF is closely related to the differential entropy (if it exists) \cite{Zamir1994}.
+The compressibility notions are not limited to discrete and continuous sources: there has been some recent efforts to define \changedo{a notion of compressibility} for sequences \cite{Amini2011, Silva2014, Silva2015} and random processes \cite{wu2010renyi, Rezagah2016, Jalali2016uni, ghourchian2018}.